 - Category: Press Release

-The Governor, Mr. Sione Ngongo Kioa, announced that in light of the strong economic fundamentals and the positive outlook, the Reserve Bank Board approved changes to three of its policy measures to reflect the current economic fundamentals, encourage the utilisation of the excess liquidity in the banking system, increase lending in order to support economic growth, and strengthen the monetary policy transmission mechanism.
+At its monthly meeting on 29th March 2017, the Reserve Bank of Tonga’s Board maintained its accommodative monetary policy measures outlined below.
+This is to encourage the utilisation of the excess liquidity in the banking system, increase lending in order to support economic growth and strengthen the monetary policy transmission mechanism;

 |a.||maintain the monetary policy rate at 0% (zero interest rate policy);|